junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "This changes nothing," Cas answers gloomily.
 "And you won't say anything to Dean and Sam."

-Lucifer widens his eyes with surprise like he just opened his Christmas gift.
+Lucifer widens his eyes with surprise, like he just opened his Christmas gift.
 "Oh my Dad!
 They don't know!
 You know what I like most about you?
 You're like me.
 It's all about keeping big secrets and working on your own.
 Independence is underrated in marriage nowadays.
 Am I right?
 Like that relationship of yours with Dean Winchester... tut tut -- why aren't you married yet?"

 Cas turns to shut the dungeon gate, not saying a word.

 "Wait, wait!"
 Lucifer yells.
 "Don't go so fast.
 Look at you, touchy touchy.
 I'm just trying to give some friendly advice, you know, sometimes only an outsider can see the most clearly.
-You don't want him find out only when you're a cold bloody corpse, do you?
-Oh wait, I forget, you wouldn't even *have* a bloody body left, you'll just explode -- Poof, and gone."
+You don't want him to find out only when you're a cold bloody corpse, do you?
+Oh wait, I forgot, you wouldn't even *have* a bloody body left, you'll just explode -- Poof, and gone."

 "It won't happen if you can do your part," Cas says glumly.